lcavero/DoctrinePaginatorBundle/README.md

 DoctrinePaginatorBundle
 =======================

-DoctrinePaginatorBundle bundle allows you to page your DQL statements.
+The **DoctrinePaginatorBundle** bundle allows you to page your DQL statements.
 It is ideal for returning paged datasets, including searching and filtering data.

 ## Table of Contents